vilya/Shadertron/README.md

 Run ShaderToy scripts on your local computer, instead of in a web browser.

 The goal is to be 100% compatible with the complete ShaderToy feature set.
-This is still in progress; see below for what is & isn't supported so far.
+This is still in progress; see TODO.md for what is & isn't supported so far.

 We also provide some useful extensions to ShaderToy's capabilities:
 * GLSL code can be stored in external files